shiyiwen/shiyiwen.github.io/index.md

 <img align="right" src="image/YiwenShi.jpg">

-An accomplished Software Developer with extensive experience in full cycle software development including involvement in the development of software requirements, analysis, design, implementation, testing, object oriented design, documentation, and maintenance in a disciplined software engineering environment.

 I am a secend year master student in Computer Science, University of Houston.

 I will graduate in May 2016.
 I am looking for internship, and also a fulltime job as Software Developer/IT Consultant.